CDC confirms 16 monkeypox cases in Indiana

 Monkeypox cases usually begin with fever, headaches, chills, and body aches from five to 21 days after exposure.
 Within one to three days after symptoms begin, the patient develops a rash.
 The illness lasts from two to four weeks.
 Patients are considered infectious until all scabs from the rash have fallen off.

-According to a tweet by Dr. Jerome Adams, the outbreak of monkeypox will “get worse before it gets better”.
+Dr. Jerome Adams, WISH-TV’s medical expert and a former U.S. surgeon general, tweeted Friday that the outbreak of monkeypox will “get worse before it gets better.”